mreid394/WhaleTalk/README.md

 # WhaleTalk

-Take a phrase like "Hello, I am a Whale!" and translate it into its “whale talk” equivalent: .
+Take a phrase like "Hello, I am a Whale!" and translate it into its “whale talk” equivalent: "EEOAAAEE".

 There are a few simple rules for translating text to whale language: